 mikes@acappellablog.com

 Mike Scalise co-founded The A Cappella Blog in January 2007.
-He continues to share leadership responsibility for the site, overseeing site design, utilities and functionality as the production manager.
+He continues to share leadership responsibility for the site, overseeing site design, utility, and functionality as the production manager.

 Mike grew passionate about collegiate a cappella during his undergraduate years at Nazareth College, and conceived of The A Cappella Blog in partnership with co-founder Mike Chin in spring 2006.
-Outside of The A Cappella Blog, Mike has worked as an applications developer at an industrial supply distributor and as a computer analyst at Nazareth College.
-As a result of his professional achievements, he has presented at numerous conferences, including the Astra Schedule Users’ Conference, Technology @ Naz (T@N) Conference, and Datatel Users’ Group (DUG) Conference.
-He is currently working toward a graduate degree in management.
+Outside of The A Cappella Blog, Mike has worked in information technology at an industrial supply distributor and currently serves as the manager of applications and data at Nazareth College.
+He earned a BS in Business Administration and Information Technology and an MS in Management from Nazareth.
+In addition, Mike is a Project Management Professional (PMP), and is Microsoft-certified in database development.
+He has presented at numerous conferences and events, including the Astra Schedule Users' Conference, Technology @ Naz (T@N) Conference, and Datatel Users' Group (DUG) Conference.

 Mike was a recipient of the Small Business Council Scholarship and nominee for the Simon Early Leaders Award.
 His personal interests include weight training and travel.